Elementary Sorting

 A sorting algorithm is in-place if it uses auxiliary space — that is, a constant amount of memory beyond the input array.

-All three algorithms in this chapter are inherently in-place: they sort by swapping and shifting elements within the array, using only a constant number of temporary variables.
-Our TypeScript implementations copy the input array before sorting (to avoid mutating the caller's data), which adds auxiliary space for the copy.
-The sorting logic itself, however, operates in-place on this copy.
+All three algorithms in this chapter are in-place: they sort by swapping and shifting elements within the array, using only a constant number of temporary variables.
+Our TypeScript implementations sort the input array directly — the caller's array is modified.

 Bubble sort

-Bubble sort is perhaps the simplest sorting algorithm.
-It works by repeatedly scanning the array from left to right, swapping adjacent elements that are out of order.
+Bubble sort's main virtue is pedagogical simplicity: it is the easiest sorting algorithm to understand and implement, which makes it an ideal first example when studying sorting.
+In practice, however, it is outperformed by insertion sort on nearly every input and is rarely used outside the classroom.
+The algorithm works by repeatedly scanning the array from left to right, swapping adjacent elements that are out of order.
 After each complete pass, the largest unsorted element has "bubbled" to its correct position at the end.
-The process repeats until no swaps are needed, meaning the array is sorted.
+After passes, every element is in place.

 The algorithm